Arun2005-create/19AI405ExpNo10/README.md

 # Please Prepare Solution or Definition For the method find_plan(initial_state, goal_state, actions)
 <h3>You Can use any of the searching Strategies for planning and executing a sequence of actions.<br> You can also look in to the Code given in the Repository.</h3>

+# Result :
+Thus a Cryptarithmetic Problem was solved using Python successfully